PierreLaurent789/ve-asia-assessment/README.txt

-VeAsia Client-side – server-side Assessment
+﻿VeAsia Client-side – server-side Assessment

 You will find with this README.txt file, the javascript file "youcanedit.js"